DTT2411/CI-Portfolio-Project-2/README.md

 ![Website Mockup Screenshot](assets/images/mockup.jpg)

-## Project Principles [UPDATE REQUIRED]
-1. **Mobile-first development:** The website has been designed with responsiveness in mind.
-All elements and structures were first created to fit mobile screens, with additional styling and classes to ensure responsiveness on larger screens.
-This is particularly important with a small and simple application such as this, as it is well suited for mobile interaction.
-2. **Accessibility:** Code used within the project is compliant with best practice for accessibility.
-The application is also intentionally designed to utilise icons over images which will ensure rapid loading.

 ## Wireframes
 Balsamiq Wireframes software was used during the planning process to establish a general structure the game page.